mckenziearts/laravel-notify/readme.md

 2. Add scripts links with `@notifyJs`
 3. use `notify()` helper function inside your controller to set a toast notification for info, success, warning or error
-4. Include notify partial to your master layout `@include('notify::messages')`
+4. Include notify partial to your master layout `@include('notify::messages')` 5.If your in Livewire , use `@include('notify::messages')` inside your blade component, say if you have  counter component and you want to give message when operation is succesfully, you should include `@include('notify::messages')` inside the blade counter component😂😂😂😋😍😍

 ### Basic